 Yes.
-Applications for a space waiver should be accompanied by an application to increase maximum numbers.
+Applications for a service waiver should be accompanied by an application to increase maximum numbers.

 What is the process for new OSHC services?

-Two types of regulatory approval are required to provide an OSHC service: a provider approval and a service approval.
-A provider is the entity that operates the service and the NSW Regulatory Authority checks that it is 'fit and proper' to deliver care to young children in accordance with the Education and Care Services National Law and Regulations.
-Service approval allows an approved provider to deliver care at a specific site.
+A provider approval is required prior to submitting an application for a new service approval.
+A provider is the entity that operates the service and the NSW Regulatory Authority ensures that the provider is 'fit and proper' to deliver education and care to children in accordance with the Education and Care Services National Law and Regulations.
+A service approval allows an approved provider to deliver education and care at an aproved premise.

-The approvals process is separate from any licensing or tendering processes conducted by the other parts of the Department of Education.
+The approvals process is undertaken by the Regulatory Authority which is separate from any licensing or tendering processes conducted by the other parts of the Department of Education.
 The Regulatory Authority functions and powers are provided by the Education and Care Services National Law and Regulations.
-It only deals with the approved provider of the service and not with the owner or lessor of the site.

-New services can apply for an indoor space waiver together with their service approval application.
+New services can apply for a service waiver together with their service approval application.

 Why has the Regulatory Authority decided to lower the space requirement?

 The Regulatory Authority is not 'lowering space requirements'.
 Space requirements under the National Law and National Regulations still apply.
-The Regulatory Authority will, consider applications for waivers from the space requirements as allowed under the National Law and National Regulations.
+The Regulatory Authority will, consider applications for waivers from the legislative space requirements under the National Law and National Regulations.

-In considering a waiver application, the Regulatory Authority will balance the community's needs with the safety, health and welfare of children in care.
+In considering a waiver application, the Regulatory Authority will balance the community's needs with the safety, health and wellbeing of children in education and care services.

 The waiver policy will support the Government's commitment to increase before and after school care.

-The Government is committed to expanding before and after school care to make places available to all parents with children at public primary schools by 2021.
+The Government is committed to expanding before and after school care to make places available to all families with children at public primary schools by 2024.